larmel/lacc/README.md

 lacc: A simple, self-hosting C compiler
 =======================================

 This is a toy project of mine, with the goal of making a compiler for C, written in C, which is able to compile itself.

-Most language constructs from C89 are supported, in addition to some elements from later standards.
+Most of the C89 language is supported, in addition to some elements from later standards.
-Rudimentary support for floating point numbers.

 Implementation is entirelly C89, using only the standard headers and some POSIX extensions.
 There are no external dependencies.

-The current version can produce textual x86\_64 assembly (-S), or ELF object files (-c).
+The compiler can produce x86\_64 assembly (-S), or ELF object files (-c).
 An external linker must be used to create standalone executables.

 Here is compiling "hello world" from terminal, typing in interactive mode: